 The Local Offer

-The Local Authority point of contact for all SEN related issues is David Ball Head of SEND Assessment 0-25 (01642 2018280) or via email email@example.com
+The Local Authority point of contact for all SEND related issues is The Inclusion and Specialist Support Service.
+They can be contacted 5 days a week via their duty/single point of contact number (01642 201831) or via email email@example.com